BrianWill/pigeon/docs/go-lang.md

 ## Learning Go after GoPigeon

-Once you've learned GoPigeon, learning Go is primarily a matter of learning the different syntax and the essential parts of the Go standard library (which is much, much larger than what GoPigeon offers).
-Beyond syntax, there are a few few additional features (nested functions, closures, go routines, channels, const).
+Once you've learned GoPigeon, learning Go is primarily a matter of learning the different syntax and the essential parts of the Go standard library.
+Beyond syntax, there are a few additional features, including nested functions, closures, goroutines, and channels.

 ## compiling Go code